facebook/folly/README.md

 check the [`docs` folder](folly/docs) for documentation, starting with the [overview](folly/docs/Overview.md).

-Folly is published on Github at https://github.com/facebook/folly
+Folly is published on GitHub at https://github.com/facebook/folly

 ### Build Notes